JSON RPC

 Readiness

 By default, the readiness check requires a connected peer and the node to be within two blocks of the best known block.
-If you have disabled P2P communication, you do not need peers.
+If you have disabled P2P communicationarrow-up-right, you do not need peers.
 A live node with P2P disabled is always ready.

 Use the query parameters minPeers and maxBlocksBehind to adjust the number of peers required and the number of blocks tolerance.